-03 \ Mark Alder

-Head of Occupier Services
+Mark Alder Head of Occupier Services

-Mark is a Chartered Surveyor with over 35 years of property management experience.
+Mark joined in 2020 and is a Chartered Surveyor with over 30 years of property management experience.
 He is responsible for delivering effective property management and strengthening our relationship with our occupiers.

-04 \ Michael Morris
+Mark is a member of the Responsibility Committee and the Health and Safety Committee.

-Chief Executive
+Michael Morris Chief Executive

 Michael has over 25 years of experience within the UK commercial property sector and is responsible for the strategic direction and effective execution of the Group's business model.

-05 \ Melissa Ricardo
+Michael is Chair of the Executive Committee and of the Transaction and Finance Committee.

-Office Manager
+Melissa Ricardo Office Manager

 Melissa joined in 2017 and is responsible for the day-to-day management of the office and oversees the administrative aspects of the Company.
+She is a member of the Health and Safety Committee.